510: The Painted Hills

 Oh, Lassie, come out and play-ay!

-A paraphrase of a line from the 1979 film The Warriors, about battling street gangs in New York City: “Warriors, come out and play-ay!”
+A parody of a line from the 1979 film The Warriors, about battling street gangs in New York City: “Warriors, come out and play-ay!”

 Hi, I’m from PETA.